 I think we can all agree that if a blog post is just blocks of text, people get bored.
 Here are some great tools to help you make that post pop, whether you want to custom create one or utilize stock photo sites.

 Canva is a great graphic design tool, with both free and premium features.
 They’ll let you edit photographs, make pie charts, and use templates to achieve a professional look.
 Premium features include branding kits and access to their image library.
 If you need to pay for features, they have a wide variety of plans available.
-Reviewers love how simple it is to use, and how even people with little artistic imagination can be successful with this tool.
+Canva really is simple to use, and even people with little artistic imagination can be successful with this tool.

 While I use stock photos for the featured images that appear at the top of each blog post, I do use Canva to create images to promote my blog posts in social media.
 Check out how easy it is to create a great looking graphic using Canva in no time!

 Don’t need something as comprehensive as Canva?
 Luckily, there are other options.
 In particular, these three stock image sites provide a plethora of images and are a tried-and-true method of sprucing up your content:

 Need free pictures?
 Unsplash is a great place to find high-resolution photos that you can use everywhere, including commercially, for free.
 This is the site I most use for my blog photos, crediting photographers with a link at the bottom of blog posts that was a simple cut-and-paste from the information provided by Unsplash when downloading in image.